-Traditional performance management processes can be painstaking and time-consuming, says Arnaud Grunwald, chief product officer at Betterworks.
+Traditional performance management processes can be painstaking and time-consuming, says Cheryl Johnson, chief product and technology officer at Betterworks.
 They primarily make managers responsible for collecting and interpreting data to understand their employees’ performance.
-“Incorporating AI, particularly generative AI, into performance management can relieve this burden from managers, offer deeper, objective insights into past employee performance, remove the bias from the calibration process, and inform career growth and skill-building,” Grunwald says.
+“Incorporating AI, particularly generative AI, into performance management can relieve this burden from managers, offer deeper, objective insights into past employee performance, remove the bias from the calibration process, and inform career growth and skill-building,” Cheryl says.

 The current state of AI in performance management